-The FOX team included: Andy Yeh, Suzanne Zecchin, Christina McEnroe, Samira Ghadimi, Melanie Robbins, and Dana Biedrzycki.
+The FOX Architects team included: Andy Yeh, Suzanne Zecchin, Christina McEnroe, Samira Ghadimi, Melanie Robins, and Dana Biedrzycki.
 The general contractor was HITT Contracting.

-The FOX team included: Indy Lamba and Marie Mosman.
+The FOX Architects team included: Indy Lamba and Marie Mosman.
 The general contractor was DFS Construction.

 About FOX Architects, LLC:

-Ranked among the Largest Design Firms in the Washington, D.C.
+Ranked among the largest architecture and interior design firms in the Washington, D.C.
 Metropolitan area, FOX Architects is an award-winning firm of Architects, Interior Designers, and Graphic Designers with offices in Washington, DC and Virginia.
-Our portfolio highlights our expertise in commercial office design and architecture at the local and national level.
 Our multi-disciplined design approach seamlessly incorporates both our base building architecture and interior design capabilities.
-The partnership of these two disciplines ensures that each project will be conceived and constructed from the inside out, and the outside in.
-For more information, visit us online at www.fox-architects.com and follow us on Facebook and Twitter @FOXArchitects.
+The partnership of these two disciplines ensures that each project is conceived and constructed from the inside out, and the outside in.
+For more information about FOX Architects, please visit: www.fox-architects.com